 Account and activity metrics:

 CEO Alex Chriss stated that PayPal ended 2024 on a strong note, delivering results that exceeded expectations.
-He highlighted that throughout 2024, the company focused on improving execution and repositioning the business, which laid a solid foundation for long-term profitable growth.
-Chriss pointed to specific improvements in branded payments, P2P services, and Venmo, as well as progress in its price-to-value strategy, which had begun to impact results positively.
+He highlighted that throughout 2024, the company focused on improving execution and repositioning the business, laying a solid foundation for long-term profitable growth.
+Chriss pointed to specific improvements in branded payments, P2P services, and Venmo, as well as progress in its price-to-value strategy, which had a positive impact on results.

 For the calendar Q1 2025, PayPal forecast earnings per share in the range of 1.15 to 1.17 USD, up from 1.08 USD for the corresponding period last year.
 For the full year 2025, the company projected adjusted EPS between 4.95 USD and 5.10 USD, compared to 4.65 USD in the previous year.